Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 Following the best practices of Domain Driven Design (DDD), Xomega allows you to define some domain objects as subobjects of the parent aggregate object.
 The top-level object is called an *aggregate root* in DDD.

-Subobjects are defined under the `subobjects` element of its parent object, and have the same structure as any other objects, including being able to have their own subobjects.
+Subobjects are defined under the `subobjects` element of its parent object and have the same structure as any other objects, including being able to have their own subobjects.
 Subobjects do have the following differences from aggregate roots.
-- Subobject name must be unique only within its parent object, but its full unique name starts with the full name of its parent.
+- The subobject name must be unique only within its parent object, but its full unique name starts with the full name of its parent.
-- Subobject's primary key automatically includes the primary key of its parent.
+- The subobject's primary key automatically includes the primary key of its parent.
-- Subobject has an implicit association to its parent object.
+- The subobject has an implicit association with its parent object.

 In the following example, the `sales order` object has a list of `line item` subobjects, which in turn includes a list of options for each line item defined by its subobject `option`.